readthedocs/readthedocs.org/docs/faq.rst

 http://celery.readthedocs.io/projects/kombu/en/latest/

-This also works the same for CNAMEs:
+This also works the same for custom domains:

 http://docs.celeryproject.org/projects/kombu/en/latest/

-You can add subprojects in the Admin section for your project.
+You can add subprojects in the project admin dashboard.

 Where do I need to put my docs for RTD to find it?
 --------------------------------------------------